Startup Team – How to Make One Work in 4 Steps

 Team building is a must.
 This doesn’t necessarily have to refer to expensive trips to fancy destinations; going for a couple of drinks to a local put counts as well.
 Counts very much!

-Enjoy your work and built a team that enjoys it as well.
+Enjoy your work and build a team that enjoys it as well.